anhem/test-populator/README.md

 Use setters with a different format than set*

 ### accessNonPublicConstructors

+(This is recommended to only be use as a last resort.
+You should consider changing your Class constructor to public instead)

 Controls whether to allow access to private constructors when populating.